jeanbarbier/jeanbarbier/index.md

 > An expert is a man who has made all the mistakes which can be made in a very narrow field.

-I addition to science, I also enjoy a lot electronic music ([some musical experiments I've done in another life](https://soundcloud.com/junkosaur)), and pretty much any kind of sport that glide fast on snow or water.
+I addition to science, I also enjoy a lot electronic music ([some musical experiments from another life](https://soundcloud.com/junkosaur)), and pretty much any kind of mean to ride/glide fast on snow, water or air.
 I also love free diving.

 # ERC grant CHORAL: "Computational Hardness Of RepresentAtion Learning"

-I feel honoured to be a recipient of a prestigious grant from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8).
-I'm now in the process of creating a research group at ICTP to carry out my project.
-We will develop novel statistical tools to better quantify the performance of Neural Networks.
-These are amazingly powerful algorithms at the core of machine learning --the powerhouse of the "Big-Data era"--, but whose theoretical understanding remains limited when compared to their evergrowing applications in science and technology.
+I feel honoured to be a recipient of a 1.3 million euros Starting Grant in Mathematics from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8).
+I'm now in the process of hiring brilliant motivated researchers to form a research group at ICTP to carry out this exciting project together.
+We will develop novel statistical tools to better quantify the performance of Neural Networks trained on structured data (among other machine learning algorithms).
+These are amazingly powerful algorithms at the core of machine learning but whose theoretical understanding remains limited when compared to their evergrowing applications in science and technology.

-I have **muliple positions open at the postdoctoral level**.
+I have **muliple positions open at the postdoctoral level on this ERC project**.
+These come with a competitive package (ICTP reearchers are exempted of Income Taxations), a teaching load decided by the postdoc, funds for travelling, all that in ideal working conditions in a exciting and interdisciplinary environment.

 The ideal candidate have a background in at least one or two of the following disciplines:

 * Random matrix theory
 * Disordered systems / spin glasses (from a mathematics or physics perspectives)